AlexandrGraschenkov/MagicPie/README.md

 Powerful pie layer for creating your own pie view.
 PieLayer provide great animation with simple usage.

-The power of this control that you don't worry with correct display animation.
-If you add some slices, when alredy runing remove slice animation, it will correct displayed.
+The main advantage of that control that there is no worry about displaying of animation.
+Animation will display correctly even if you will add new elements during execution of another slice deleting animation.
 That's amazing!
-And this control dont use delegates.
-I love delegates, but in this case I think it's excess.
+And here is no delegates.
+I like delegates, but in this case I think they are excess.

 <img src="https://github.com/Sk0rpion/MagicPie/blob/master/MagicPie.gif?raw=true" alt="Demo" width="359" height="704" />